Edinboro 77 Exceptional

 What's it like Living in Edinboro?

-Located in the state of Pennsylvania, Edinboro is a small city with a population of 5,599 people.
-According to the most recent Census, 95% of Edinboro residents are White, 2% Black and 1% Asian.
-Edinboro tends to attract a younger crowd, as the median age of 24 is far below the national average.
-All the single ladies and all the single fellas might want to take notice as only 39% of the Edinboro population is married.
+Edinboro is a small-sized city located in the state of Pennsylvania.
+The city has a population of 5,772 inhabitants.
+The majority of Edinboro residents report their race to be White; this is followed by Black and Asian.
+If you are a young adult or student, you might be pleased to know that the average age of all Edinboro residents is 24.
+Edinboro is not known to have a high population (over 15 years old) of married people.
+At only 39% married, this city falls well below the national average.
 If you are not a fan of long commutes, you will enjoy living in Edinboro.
 With an average one way commute time of only 19 minutes, getting to and from work is a breeze compared to the national average of 26 minutes.

-Living in Edinboro can be a positive experience for anyone moving to the city.
+Living in Edinboro can be a good experience for anyone moving to the area.
 Having said that, in the state of Pennsylvania, there are many incredible places to live, so choose wisely!
 When searching for a new neighborhood, several factors play a vital role in determining its suitability.
 Safety should be a top priority, ensuring a secure environment with low crime rates.
 Proximity to your workplace or school helps minimize commuting time and allows for a better work-life balance.
 Availability of essential amenities such as parks, coffee shops, restaurants, grocery stores, and healthcare facilities contributes to convenience and well-being.
 Access to reliable public transportation options facilitates easy commuting and connectivity.
 Additionally, considering the sense of community and the overall atmosphere that resonates with your lifestyle and preferences fosters a harmonious living experience.
-Using the livability score which includes data from categories like amenities, crime, housing, you can easily compare the best places to live in Edinboro and also determine if there are any nearby cities that might be a better match for your lifestyle.
+Using the livability score which includes data from categories like crime, cost of living, commute, health & safety, education, you can easily compare the best places to live in Edinboro and also determine if there are any nearby cities that might be a better match for your lifestyle.
 You can also compare Edinboro to Pennsylvania and the national average.

-Edinboro real estate prices and overall affordability will play a huge role in determining if the area is the right fit for you.
-Of course there are probably some other items on your “wish list”, but even before they are considered, let’s take a look at the home prices and affordability in Edinboro.
-The median home price for Edinboro homes is $166,500, which is 0.7% lower than the Pennsylvania average.
-If we take a closer look at the affordability of homes in Edinboro, we’ll see that the home price to income ratio is 4.9, which is 58.1% higher than the Pennsylvania average.
+There are many factors that go into deciding if an area is the right fit for your lifestyle.
+Certain “must haves” like low crime, great schools and nearby amenities are all at the top of most people's lists.
+But before even considering if those options are attainable, we'll need to know if the real estate in Edinboro is actually affordable.
+The median home price for Edinboro homes is $302,851, which is 2.2% higher than the Pennsylvania average.
+If we take a closer look at the affordability of homes in Edinboro, we’ll see that the home price to income ratio is 6, which is 62.2% higher than the Pennsylvania average.

 Best Places to Live in and Around Edinboro